Neural-Systems-at-UIO/nutil/docs/index.rst

 **3. Preparing the atlas maps**

 The atlas maps are customised to match the cutting plane and proportions of the brain sections.
 They are generated with either the QuickNII software that applies linear registration only, or with the VisuAlign software that applies nonlinear refinement to an existing QuickNII anchoring file.
-The atlas maps are in .FLAT format and cannot be viewed.
+The atlas maps are in .FLAT format and cannot be directly viewed.
 The image below shows the information contained in the atlas map, but is not the .FLAT file itself.

-Visit and download here: https://ebrains.eu/service/quicknii-and-visualign

 +----------+
 | |image12||
 +----------+

 |

-**4. Preparing the XML or JSON file containing the anchoring information.**

-Either the XML or JSON file from QuickNII, or the JSON file from VisuAlign may be used.
-They all contain the linear registration information that is needed to generate coordinate output.
-Nonlinear adjustment of the atlas maps with VisuAlign does not alter the linear coordinate information contained in the file.

    **QuickNII**